Te doy la vida (Mexican TV series)

-Te doy la vida is a Mexican telenovela that premiered on Las Estrellas on 23 March 2020.
+Te doy la vida (English title: Giving Up My Life) is a Mexican telenovela that premiered on Las Estrellas on 23 March 2020.
 The series is produced by Lucero Suárez for Televisa, is an adaptation of the Chilean telenovela of the same name written by María José Galleguillos.
 It stars José Ron, and Eva Cedeño.

 Plot

 Nicolás (Leonardo Herrera) is a six-year-old boy suffering from leukemia and is in need of a bone marrow transplant to recover.
 In such a situation, the adoptive parents of the child, Elena (Eva Cedeño) and Ernesto (Jorge Salinas) will take on the task of searching for Nicolas' biological father.
 Thus, they arrive at the mechanical workshop where Pedro (José Ron) works to expose the situation, at which point the young man learns that he had a son from a past relationship.

 Cast

 Main

 An extensive cast list was published in October 2019 by the website Mastelenovelas.